back to Axiomatic Language Home Page

 >=n - greater-than-or-equal-to n

-arg - argument for function or predicate
+arg - argument for a function or predicate

 iarg - input argument